Susan Irvine: Family and education

 Susan Irvine (pronounced Ervin) was born in Dalby, Queensland in 1928.
 She was the second of three daughters of John Moore and Niree Hunter (b.
 1897, m.
 1923).
 Her self-supporting mother ran a full-time and wide-ranging business called Arts and Antiques.
 At the same time her mother was socially and geographically prominent, her house Lynfield overlooking Toowoomba from The Range.
-Susan, like her sisters, boarded at The Glennie School – down the street from Lynfield – from the age of four till the age of 17 and "absolutely hated" it.
+Irvine, like her sisters, boarded at The Glennie School – down the street from Lynfield – from the age of four till the age of 17 and "absolutely hated" it.